Wawanesa Arbitration Process

 Were you in a car accident and have Wawanesa auto insurance?
 Then you probably have made a claim with your or another insurance company.
 It is important to understand the arbitration process that insurance companies use if settlement negotiations break down.

-Arbitration is an alternative method of settling a claim other than going to trial.
+Arbitration is an alternative method of settling a car accident claim other than going to trial or going through the normal channels of the Wawanesa claims process.
 The arbitration process typically involves two or more insurance companies to resolve who is responsible for which injuries and damages in a claim.
 But you could be one of the parties in an arbitration case, too.